2010 United States House of Representatives elections in Illinois: District 17

 In a poll of 1,056 likely voters, conducted on February 18, 2010, by We Ask America (WAA), 39 percent of respondents supported Hare, while 32 percent favored Schilling, 4 percent chose Davis, and 26 percent were unsure.
 In a poll of 715 likely voters, conducted by Magellan Strategies for Schilling's campaign on July 12, 2010, Schilling led with 45 percent to Hare's 32 percent while 23 percent were undecided.
 A poll by Public Opinion Strategies (POS), the results of which were published in August 2010, found Hare leading with 33 percent to Schilling's 31 percent, while Davis had the support of 7 percent and 30 percent were undecided.
 A WAA poll of 1,250 likely voters, conducted on September 8, 2010, found 41 percent of respondents supported Schilling, while 38 percent backed Hare, 4 percent chose Davis and 17 percent were undecided.
 In a poll by the Tarrance Group for the National Republican Congressional Committee (NRCC), conducted between September 23 and 25, 2010, Schilling led with 44 percent to Hare's 43 percent.
 A POS poll of 400 likely voters, conducted on September 26 and 27, 2010, found Hare leading with 38 percent to Schilling's 37 percent.
 In a poll conducted for the NRCC, the results of which were published in October 2010, Schilling led with 44 percent to Hare's 41 percent.
 A poll of 417 likely voters, conducted by Penn Schoen Berland between October 12 and 14, 2010, found Schilling leading with 45 percent to Hare's 38 percent, while 14 percent were undecided.
 In a WAA poll of 1,103 likely voters, conducted on October 31, 2010, 52 percent of respondents supported Schilling, while 44 percent favored Hare and 4 percent backed Davis.

-Sabato's Crystal Ball rated the race as "Leans Republican".
-In October 2010, The Cook Political Report rated the race as a "toss up" and CQ Politics rated the race as a "tossup".
-In November 2010 The Rothenberg Political Report rated the race as "Toss-up/Tilt Republican".
-Prior to the election FiveThirtyEights forecast gave Schilling a 63 percent chance of winning, and projected that he would receive 50 percent of the vote to Hare's 48 percent.
-On election day Schilling was elected with 53 percent of the vote to Hare's 43 percent.
+On election day, Schilling was elected with 53 percent of the vote to Hare's 43 percent.
 Schilling unsuccessfully sought re-election in 2012 and was succeeded by Democrat Cheri Bustos; Schilling also unsuccessfully challenged Bustos in 2014.